Athletics-Some athletes fear for livelihood with Diamond League events at risk

 The winners of Diamond League events leading up to the final each receive $10,000, down to $1,000 for the eighth-place finishers.

-The IAAF, the global governing body of athletics, said it had held a series of meetings with athletes so they "could express their views and ask questions about the changes to the Diamond League next year".
+The IAAF, the global governing body of athletics, did not immediately respond to questions about athletes' concerns regarding the new Diamond League format.

-"The aim is to enhance the commercial and fan appeal of our global series, which ultimately will benefit the athletes," the IAAF said in a statement to Reuters.

-The format of the Diamond League would be reviewed at the end of each season, it added.

 For many events there are no other meetings that bring together the best athletes and yield significant prize money.